ndcahuang/web-assignment/README.md

 ```

 ## Running unit tests with requests module
-*Warning: These commands require a seperate virtual environment.
+*Warning: These commands require a separate virtual environment.
 Use another shell if applicable.*

 On Windows
 ```shell